SkillsUnion/tamkeen-cloud/intro-cloud-and-aws/aws-create-initial-administrative-user.md

 Complete these steps to confirm that sign-in to the AWS access portal is possible using the administrative user credentials and access to the AWS account is granted:

 1. Sign in to the AWS Management Console as the account owner by choosing **Root user** and entering the AWS account email address.
 On the next page, enter the password.
-2. Open the AWS IAM Identity Center console at [https://console.aws.amazon.com/singlesignon/](https://console.aws.amazon.com/singlesignon/).
+2. Open the AWS IAM Identity Center console at <a href="https://console.aws.amazon.com/singlesignon/" target="_blank">https://console.aws.amazon.com/singlesignon/</a>.
 3. In the navigation pane, choose **Dashboard**.
 4. On the Dashboard page, under **Settings summary**, copy the AWS access portal URL.
 5. Open a separate browser, paste the copied AWS access portal URL, and press **Enter**.